-An Electrical Vehicle (EV) charging station or Electric Vehicle Supply Equipment (EVSE) is an electrical power source for plug-in vehicles.
+An Electrical Vehicle (EV) charging station or Electric Vehicle Supply Equipment (EVSE) is an electrical power source for plugin vehicles.
 They are commonly found at retail buildings, office buildings, and all types of parking facilities, and even at some co-ops, condos, and apartment buildings.
-EV charging stations offer a convenient solution, but lack of maintenance can result in safety hazards such as electrical fires, electric shocks, and damage to the vehicle's battery.
+This response isn't based on the document: A possible rephrased sentence could be: EV charging stations offer a convenient solution, but lack of maintenance can result in safety hazards such as electrical fires, electric shocks, and damage to the vehicle's battery.